UnitTestBot/kosat/docs/docs.md

             return Unsatisfiable
         }
-        analyze(conflictClause) // analyze conflict to produce new clause backjump(level) // undo assignments until new clause is unit } else {
+        analyze(conflictClause) // analyze conflict to produce new clause backjump(lemma) // undo assignments until new clause is unit } else {
         // No conflict
         if (allVariablesAssigned) {